SeregPie/DearImage/README.md

 `.sizeY`

-The size of the image along the y-axis.
+The height of the image.

 ```javascript
 let image = DearImage.blank(300, 150);